President (1924 steamboat): Casino

-Current status
+Retirement and dismantling

 President retired from service in 1999 and was reported, in 2004, to be located on the Yazoo River in Mississippi.
 At that time, she was for sale by Isle of Capri Casinos.
 She was also located for a time at Treasure Island in Lake McKellar at Memphis, Tennessee.

 In January 2009, President was located in Alton, Illinois, where she had been listed by the National Park Service as of November 2007.
 She was disassembled and moved in pieces to St. Elmo, Illinois, near Effingham.
-Although local businesspeople hope to re-assemble her as a non-floating tourist attraction and hotel, financing has yet to be secured.
+Although local businesspeople planned to re-assemble her as a non-floating tourist attraction and hotel, financing was not secured and the plan failed.

+Photo by Robert M. Fuller – c.
+1950s.
+One banner advertises two trips daily at 10:30 a.m. and 2:30 p.m.; another mentions that the orchestra led by (New Orleans trumpeter) Dutch Andrus (1912–1989) plays for dance trips nightly at 9:00 p.m.